bw0rth/pync/docs/source/usage/data-transfer.rst

 Data Transfer
 =============
 .. warning::
-   The following examples make no attempt at encrypting the data sent over the network.
+   | * Please DO NOT transfer any sensitive
-   Please DO NOT transfer any sensitive data using these methods.
+       data using the following methods.

 To build on the previous client/server example, we can transfer file data from one machine to another.